yashap/parker/FEATURE_LIST.md

   - Tests, and also api client "fetch all pages"
 - More complete tests for the LIST parkingSpots endpoint
 - Move to absolute imports
+- Can I make supertokens migrate during normal migrations, not on startup?
 - Better create parking spot FE
   - With time rules and overrides, and properly viewing and editing your parking spot(s)
 - General landlord improvements